Need Food? We’re Here to Help.

 If you have other needs in addition to food help, visit www.FindHelp.org to search for free or reduced cost services like medical care, job training, housing help, clothing and more in your zip code area.

 Loaves & Fishes provides assistance with groceries to be prepared in your home.
-We do not provide assistance with rent or utilities.
 You may visit a Loaves & Fishes pantry up to twelve times in a rolling 365 day period and must have a referral with each visit.